What’s new in regional medicine and why it might be right for you!

 What’s new in regional medicine?

 Healthcare investment across regional Australia has grown significantly in recent years.
-Rural hospitals and clinics are being upgraded, telehealth is expanding, and more funding is flowing into rural health services through State, Territory and federal programs.
+Rural hospitals and clinics are being upgraded, telhealth is expanding, and more funding is flowing into rural health services through State, Territory and federal programs.

 Gone are the days of doctors in regional locations working in splendid isolation.
 New models of care mean you’re now more likely to work within supportive multidisciplinary teams, with improved access to specialist consults via telehealth and better on-call rosters.